Binayak72/Cyber_Heist/README.md

 # 403bypasser

-## Türkçe
-**403bypasser**, hedef sayfalardaki erişim kontrolü kısıtlamalarını aşmak için kullanılan teknikleri otomatikleştirir.
-Bu araç geliştirilmeye devam edecektir, katkılara açıktır.

 ## English

 **403bypasser** automates the techniques used to circumvent access control restrictions on target pages. **403bypasser** will continue to be improved and it is open to contributions.

 ## Installation

-1. Clone the repository to your machine. `git clone https://github.com/yunemse48/403bypasser.git`
+1. Clone the repository to your machine. `git clone https://github.com/Binayak72/Cyber_Heist.git`
 2. Install required modules by running the code `pip install -r requirements.txt`
 3. READY!